rzepeda/baseServer/README.md

 **⚠️ IMPORTANT SECURITY NOTICE:**

-- **No Authentication Yet:** OAuth 2.0 authentication will be added in Epic 2 (Story 2.1)
-- **Keep URL Private:** Do not share your tunnel URL publicly until authentication is implemented
+- **OAuth 2.0 Protected:** All tool endpoints are protected by OAuth 2.0 bearer token authentication
+- **Health Endpoint Unauthenticated:** The `/health` endpoint remains public for Kubernetes probes
+- **Token Security:** Never log or expose OAuth tokens in logs, code, or error messages
 - **HTTPS Only:** Always use HTTPS URLs (Cloudflare provides automatic TLS)
 - **Free Tier:** Cloudflare free tier includes DDoS protection and automatic HTTPS certificates

 ### Known Limitations

-1. **No OAuth Protection:** Authentication will be added in Epic 2, Story 2.1
-2. **Local Machine Dependency:** Tunnel only works when your local machine is running and online
+1. **Local Machine Dependency:** Tunnel only works when your local machine is running and online
-3. **Single Point of Failure:** If local machine goes offline, the tunnel becomes unavailable
+2. **Single Point of Failure:** If local machine goes offline, the tunnel becomes unavailable
-4. **Development Only:** This setup is for local development; production deployment will use Kubernetes (Epic 2)
+3. **Development Only:** This setup is for local development; production deployment will use Kubernetes (Epic 2)
-5. **Temporary URLs (Quick Tunnel):** Quick tunnel URLs expire when the tunnel stops; use named tunnels for persistence
+4. **Temporary URLs (Quick Tunnel):** Quick tunnel URLs expire when the tunnel stops; use named tunnels for persistence

 ### MCP Protocol Connection Troubleshooting